Lemon Sugar Cookies

 - 1 teaspoon baking soda

 - Using an electric mixer, cream together the butter and sugar on medium-high speed.
-Beat until butter is light and fluffy, 2 to 3 minutes.
+Beat until butter is light and fluffy, 3 to 5 minutes.
 Beat in the egg.
-Add in 1 tablespoon of lemon zest, lemon juice, and vanilla.
-Turn the mixer to low and add in the flour, baking soda, and salt.
+Add in 1 tablespoon of the lemon zest, lemon juice, vanilla extract, and lemon extract, if using.
+Turn the mixer to low and add the flour, baking soda, and salt.
 Mix just until flour is fully incorporated and no dry streaks remain.
-Refrigerate dough for 1-2 hours, until chilled.
+Refrigerate dough for at least 30 minutes, until chilled, or up to 3 days.

 - Preheat oven to 350 °F. Line a baking sheet with a nonstick mat or parchment paper.